Animal–industrial complex: Impact

-Animal research and vivisection, another component of the AIC, is responsible to the immense suffering of hundreds of millions of nonhuman animals annually, and the deaths of at least 115 million animals.
-While the public is increasingly aware of this, chiefly due to animal advocacy, testaments of scientists, and growing direct evidence, the AIC lobbies against animal welfare regulation and animal rights activism.
+Animal research and vivisection, another component of the AIC, is believed to be responsible to the immense suffering of hundreds of millions of nonhuman animals annually, and the deaths of at least 115 million animals.
+While the public is increasingly aware of this, chiefly due to animal advocacy, testaments of scientists, and growing direct evidence, it is argued that proponents of the AIC lobby against animal welfare regulation and animal rights activism.

-Scholars argue that the animal–industrial complex is also responsible for spreading of diseases from animals to humans such as the spread of bovine spongiform encephalopathy (mad cow disease) owing to beef consumption, and the ongoing COVID-19 pandemic. whose origin can be traced to the wet markets in China.
+Scholars such as Nibert and Adams argue that the animal–industrial complex is also responsible for spreading of diseases from animals to humans such as the spread of bovine spongiform encephalopathy (mad cow disease) owing to beef consumption, and the ongoing COVID-19 pandemic. whose origin can be traced to the wet markets in China.
 According to Charlotte Blattner et al., the COVID-19 crisis revealed the AIC as "a vast and unstoppable machinery."
 Carol J. Adams considers responses to such crises as representing "a search for anthropocentric solutions to an anthropocentric problem"—that is, improve the supply of meat rather than examine the practice of meat eating—and stresses a closer scrutiny of the problem and a possible rejection of meat eating.